 The Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA) entered into force in January 2010 for Australia and eight other signatories; Laos, Cambodia and Indonesia followed in 2011-12.
 The Agreement delivers extensive tariff reduction and greater certainty for services suppliers and investors.
 The countries of ASEAN – Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam – belong to one of the most dynamic economic regions in the world.

 As part of the Australian Government's commitment to keep its FTAs up-to-date and relevant for business, the AANZFTA Agreement was updated in 2015 via the 'First Protocol to Amend the AANZFTA', which streamlined the certification processes for the movement of goods throughout AANZFTA countries.
-The First Protocol is in force for all AANZFTA countries except Indonesia.
+The First Protocol is in force for all AANZFTA Parties.
 For more information please see For Business.

 On 1 September 2018, AANZFTA Ministers endorsed officials’ recommendations from the AANZFTA General Review to guide negotiations to upgrade the Agreement.
 For more information please see General Review of the ASEAN-Australia-New Zealand FTA.